Children's groups

 Price: €3.70

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

 Group size: 1 class divided into 2 groups (up to 18 students per group)